neoranger/ActionLauncher/README.md

 obtain information remotely or check machine status.

 Requirements:
-token.py file with the TOKEN ID that Telegram provides. user.py file with the user id Telegram for bot security.
+token.py (you have to rename token.py_test to token.py) file with the TOKEN ID that Telegram provides. user.py (you have to rename user.py_test to user.py) file with the user id Telegram for bot security.

 If you want, you can use the runbot.sh file for run the bot in the startup system.
 Just add the .sh file in your system settings.